AlexanderThaller/hstdb/README.md

 ## Configuration

-There is also a way to configure `histdb-rs`.
-By default the configuration is stored under `$HOME/.config/histdb-rs/config.toml`.
+There is also a way to configure `hstdb`.
+By default the configuration is stored under `$HOME/.config/hstdb/config.toml`.
 A different path can be specified using the `--config-path` option.

 The default configuration looks like this: